stanislawbartkowski/duplic/README.md

 | Example | Description |
 | --- | ----- |
-| "file:///tmp/local" | The destination directory is the local directory.
+| file="file:///tmp/local" | The destination directory is the local directory.
 Important: the tools is adding *dupl.username* directory name to avoid backup overlapping for users
+| remotessh="sftp://repo@broth1/dupl.sbartkowski" | The destination directory is remote server.
+A passwordless connection between the local host and *repo@broth1* user should be configured beforehand

 ## Configuration for a user